 The CAPSENSE™ peripheral driver does not provide any system-level functions.
 It only implements the interface to the CAPSENSE™ HW resource.

 The supported CAPSENSE™ HW blocks can perform only one function at a time.
 However, all supported functionality (like CAPSENSE™, CSDADC, etc.) can be time-multiplexed in a design.
-I.e. you can save the existing state of the CAPSENSE™ middleware, restore the state of the the CSDADC middleware, perform CSDADC measurements, and then switch back to the CAPSENSE™ functionality.
+I.e. you can save the existing state of the CAPSENSE™ middleware, restore the state of the CSDADC middleware, perform CSDADC measurements, and then switch back to the CAPSENSE™ functionality.
 For details and code examples, refer to the description of the Cy_CapSense_Save() and Cy_CapSense_Restore() functions.

 This section describes only the CAPSENSE™ middleware.
 Refer to the corresponding sections of documentation for other middleware supported by the CAPSENSE™ HW.